 Jeffery Hicks and I have collaborated on what we feel are the definitive books for learning PowerShell.
 These books have proven hugely popular, and have helped tens of thousands learn the shell the right way.
 We keep them easy to read, relevant, and real-world.

+THE IN-DEPTH REFERENCE.
 Finally, we always suggest having PowerShell In Depth by your side.
 Written in conjunction with Richard Siddaway, this book is a reference rather than a tutorial, with more comprehensive coverage of everything the shell can do.
 Our focus is on the administrator (rather than a professional developer, who tends to approach the shell from a different perspective).

 NOW, SHARE WHAT YOU’VE LEARNED.
 Don’s non-technical book, Be the Master, explores achieving your own success in career and life, so that you can have the room to start sharing what you know with others.
 It’s a re-thinking of what it means to be a student or a teacher, and to be an apprentice or a Master, with life and career advice to help you reach your own success, and to help others reach theirs.